Prompt-bit/ar-mirror/README.md

 # AR Mirror

-$`\textcolor{red}{\text{Requires a browser that can run webpages}}`$
+> **Note:** Requires a browser that can run modern webpages.

-AR Mirror is like any other AR application with cool filters e.g. AR Doodle by Samsung.
-And features are rolling out to my YouTube Channel Subscribers first!
-So don't forget to subscribe!
-And another useful thing to tell all of you, AR Mirror is a web based app you can use with many filters some filters include
+AR Mirror is a web-based AR application that lets you play with fun filters, similar to apps like Samsung AR Doodle.
+New features are first released for my YouTube Channel subscribers — so don’t forget to subscribe!

+### 🎭 Available Filters

 - ❌ None
 - 🍔 Hamburger